yashburshe/CS4530-Fall-2025/tutorials/week4-react.md

     - Note 1: This will create a new project directory called my-app under the current directory.
     - Note 2: This will create a git repo in my-app, so you probably shouldn't do this inside a pre-existing git repository.
     - Note 3: Create the project with the following details after executing the command
+    - Note 4: It will ask you bunch of questions.
+Follow the image below to answer the questions.
     ![image](./assets/week4-react/start-details.png)

 2. Navigate to the project directory using the command: